 - designate all or a portion of the unused award for the transfer; and

-- complete the on-line forms authorizing the transfer, which includes providing information and certifying eligibility to make the transfer.
+- complete the forms authorizing the transfer, which includes providing information and certifying eligibility to make the transfer.

-Remember, the IRS has determinded that payments made from an education award are considered to be included in a member's taxable income in the year the payment is made to the school or loan holder.
+The IRS has determinded that payments made from an education award are considered to be included in a member's taxable income in the year the payment is made to the school or loan holder.
 Interest payments are also considered taxable.
 This increase in your income could affect your tax liability for that year.
 See the web page on tax implications for additional information.

 - Current List of Institutions that Match the Education Award